Recorder of deeds: South Africa: Deeds Registry

 The South African system of deeds registry is unique in that it is associated with tenure security.
 When conveyancers transfer title, they are expected to follow rigid procedures which involve ensuring the title and the property comply with all the relevant legislation and regulations, leading to a high degree of certainty and accuracy.
 Recent concerns about the standard of legal education in South Africa, however, has raised concerns about whether this is still the case.
 The South African Registrar of Deeds is responsible for the national system of deeds offices which, through a juristic foundation and long-standing practices and procedures, has the effect of “guaranteeing” title.

 The Deeds Registries Act and Sectional Titles Act are applied to regulate the deeds registry system, and form the foundation of land registration in South Africa.

 United States: Recorders of Deeds

 In the U.S., most recorders of deeds are elected officials who serve the area of a county or equivalent jurisdiction.

 In some states, the recorder of deeds may also act as a public posting place for documents that are not directly related to estates in land, such as corporate charters, military discharges, Uniform Commercial Code records, applications for marriage licenses, and judgments.

 Deeds in a few states of the U.S. are maintained under the Torrens title system or some limited implementation of it.
 (For example: Minnesota, some property in Massachusetts, Colorado, Hawaii, New York, North Carolina, Ohio, and Washington.)

-Other U.S. states maintain their deeds under common law; typically, they are filed in chronological order with a grantor/grantee index.
+Other U.S. states maintain their deeds under the common law system of record title.
+Typically, they are filed in chronological order with a grantor/grantee index.